u-bx31/connect-crew/README.md

 - Chat with friends `will be added soon` : Users can chat with there friends that they have in friends list

+##### in progress

+ - user can like i thread (done)
+ - user can repost the thread
+ - user can share on ohter social media
+ - user can chat with their friend list

 ## Links
 - [Live Demo](https://connect-crew.vercel.app/)